EVENT PROGRAMME GUIDE

 Time to relax and spend time meeting other participants

-9.00am Welcome to Country and Introductions
+9.00am Welcome to country and introductions

 Aunty Josie Agius